-That said, if you’re using internal couriers, you’ll need a way to manage and optimize operations to unlock the benefits they can provide.
-In this article, we’ll look at the benefits of using courier management software and what features to look for when making a selection.
+In this article, we’ll look at the benefits of using delivery management software and what features to look for when choosing courier software for your business.

 What Is Courier Management?

 Courier management is the process of coordinating last mile delivery operations.